nicehash/NiceHashMiner/doc/MinerReservedPorts.md

 - `algorithm_reserved_ports` holds list of reserved ports for specified algorithms

 You can set more than one port for each algorithm.<br>
+If none of the specified ports won't be available, fallback mechanism will be started, using the first free port in the default range.

 To enable changes inside this file, set `use_user_settings` to true.